MHawksworth/scaladbtest/README.markdown

 the readability of your tests, and helps people get back in the groove if they've been out of a project for far too long.

-### Multiple Records

-You can specify multiple records that belong to the same table using *-*, like
-this:

-    province:
-    - province_id: 1, name: "Alberta", country_id: 1
-    - province_id: 2, name: "British Columbia", country_id: 1
-    - province_id: 3, name: "Manitoba", country_id: 1

 ### Default Columns

-Of course, specifying columns that are the same for all of the records is redundant, and increases cognitive load.
-A better way is to tell scaladbtest to use *default values*.
+Of course, specifying column values that are the same for all of the records is redundant, and it increases the cognitive load.
+A better way is to tell scaladbtest to use *default values* for all the values that are the same.

 In this next example, Scaladbtest will make sure that all 3 of these records will have the value *1* for the column *country_id*: